-Α. Major Shareholders
+A. Major Shareholders

-The following table sets forth certain information as of December 31, 2019, regarding the beneficial ownership by all shareholders known to us to own beneficially 5% or more of our ordinary shares:
+The following table sets forth certain information as of December 31, 2022, regarding the beneficial ownership by all shareholders known to us to own beneficially 5% or more of our ordinary shares:

 Number of

 Ordinary Shares

-Beneficially Owned Percentage of
+Beneficially Percentage of

-Name (1) Ownership(2)
+Name Owned(1) Ownership(2)

-FIMI Funds (3) 5,254,908 59.21%
+FIMI Funds (3) 5,254,908 58.97%

-Yelin Lapidot Holdings Management Ltd. (4) 587,261 6.62%

-Excellence and The Phoenix Holdings Ltd (5) 482.493 5.44%

 - (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Ordinary shares relating to options and warrants currently exercisable or exercisable within 60 days of the date of this table are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - The percentages shown are based on 8,874,696 ordinary shares issued and outstanding as of December 31, 2019 (net of 274,473 dormant shares).
-Based on a Schedule 13D filed on August 14, 2013, and on Schedule 13D/A filed on December 12, 2016, FIMI FIVE 2012 Ltd., Shira and Ishay Davidi Management Ltd. and Mr. Ishay Davidi share voting and dispositive power with respect to the 5,254,908 ordinary shares held by the FIMI FIVE 2012 Ltd. is the managing general partner of the FIMI Funds.
+Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 8,909,046 ordinary shares issued and outstanding as of December 31, 2022 (net of 274,473 dormant shares). - (3) Based on a Schedule 13D filed on August 14, 2013, and on Schedule 13D/A filed on December 12, 2016, FIMI Funds, FIMI FIVE 2012 Ltd., Shira and Ishay Davidi Management Ltd. and Mr. Ishay Davidi share voting and dispositive power with respect to the 5,254,908 ordinary shares held by the FIMI Funds.
+FIMI FIVE 2012 Ltd. is the managing general partner of the FIMI Funds.
 Shira and Ishay Davidi Management Ltd. controls FIMI FIVE 2012 Ltd. Mr. Ishay Davidi controls the Shira and Ishay Davidi Management Ltd. and is the Chief Executive Officer of all the entities listed above.
-The principal (3) business address of each of the above entities and of Mr. Davidi is c/o FIMI FIVE 2012 Ltd., Electra Tower, 98 Yigal Alon St., Tel Aviv 6789141, Israel. - (4) This information is based on information provided in the Schedule 13G/A filed with the SEC by Dov Yelin, Yair Lapidot and Yelin Lapidot Holdings Management Ltd. (collectively, "Yelin Lapidot") on February 10, 2020.
-The business address of Yelin Lapidot is 50 Dizengoff Street, Dizengoff Center, Gate 3, Top Tower, 13th floor, Tel Aviv 64332, Israel. - This information is based on information provided in the Schedule 13G/A filed with the SEC by Itshak Sharon (Tshuva), Delek Group Ltd. And The Phoenix Holdings Ltd. on February 18, 2020.
-The business (5) address of Itshak Sharon (Tshuva) and Delek Group Ltd. is 19 Abba Eban blvd, P.O.B.
-2054, Herzliya, 4612001, Israel and the address of the Phoenix Holdings Ltd. is Derech Hashalom 53, Givataim, 53454, Israel.
+The principal business address of each of the above entities and of Mr. Davidi is c/o FIMI FIVE 2012 Ltd., Electra Tower, 98 Yigal Alon St., Tel Aviv 6789141, Israel.